CosmoLike/cocoa/README.md

 These examples will evaluate various likelihoods at specific cosmologies.
 The `-f` ensures that the same YAML file can be run multiple times, overwriting output files from previous evaluations that are located at `./chains`.

-# The Project Folder
+# The Projects Folder

-The project folder holds all the projects that are being developed by our group.
+The `projects` folder includes all the projects that are being developed by our group.
 Individual projects must be hosted on independent folders named `cocoa_XXX` where XXX is the project name.
 The majority of projects we are working on are not public (yet), and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).
 You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects.
 Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors.

 The `cocoa_XXX` folder that host the `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)